 Sprinkle the dry rub over the mustard-coated meat and rub it in . . . just to warn you, this step is also kinda messy!
 But the outcome is so worth the messiness 🙂 Make sure you get the rub in all the crevices and on every side of the meat.
 I like to rub mine on a large cookie sheet – easy for rotating and flipping it, and easy for cleaning up.

-Now it’s time to cook this hunk of wonderfulness 🙂 I like using a deep roaster pan without the rack.
+Now it’s time to cook this hunk of wonderfulness 🙂 I like using a Dutch oven.
 Unwrap the meat and place it fat-side up in the pan.
 You want to make sure it’s fat-side up so that while it cooks, the fat runs down all over the meat; if you put it in fat-side down, the meat will be drier.
+Make sure it’s fat side up!!

 After 12 hours, check the meat to see if it’s tender enough – use two forks and try to pull the meat apart.
 If it’s not pulling apart easily, it’s not tender enough for pulled pork yet – let it go another hour or so and check it again.